waynodiablo/Oystercard/pills/learning_at_makers.md

 * This is a powerful position to be in, because you can teach yourself anything.

+## Learning, not progress

+It doesn't matter how many challenges you complete.
+It doesn't matter how many web frameworks you've tried out.
+All that matters is:

+* Learning
+* Building developer skills
+* Improving your development processes

 ## Concretes, concepts, skills, behaviours

 ### Concretes